 You may be wondering about making an emotional support animal part of your mental or emotional health plan.
 If you live in Nevada or plan to move there, the following information may be helpful in your decision-making process.

-An emotional support animal (ESA) is an animal that provides emotional support to someone with mental or emotional concerns.
-An ESA however is not a service animal.
+An emotional support animal (ESA) is an animal that provides support to someone with a mental or emotional illness.
+An ESA, however, is not a service animal.

 A service animal is trained to perform a specific task for someone with a disability.
 Unlike service animals, an ESA does not receive training to perform tasks like detect seizures or prevent falls.
-ESAs do, however, fulfill an emotional component for their owners simply by their presence.
+ESAs perform their job simply by providing their owners with their presence and companionship.

-The person writing the letter is required to be a “licensed healthcare professional,” these include:
+The person writing your ESA letter is required to be a “licensed healthcare professional,” these include:

 - Licensed clinical social workers (LCSW),